Samsui women

-best known for their Red Headscarf (红头巾 (紅頭巾, hóng tóu jīn, red headscarf)), were a group of Chinese female immigrants who came to Malaya and Singapore between the 1920s and 1940s in search of construction and industrial jobs.
-These women hailed mostly from the Sanshui District of modern-day Guangdong, a province in southern China.
+The Samsui women, best known for their Red Headscarf, were a group of Chinese female immigrants who came to Malaya (including Singapore) between the 1920s and 1940s in search of construction and industrial jobs.
+These women were mostly from the Sanshui District of modern-day Guangdong, a province in southern China.
 Other areas of origin include Shunde and Dongguan, Fujian province and Chao'an, although labourers from these regions were relatively few in number.
 Their hard work contributed to the development of the Straits Settlements, both as colonies and later as the new nations of Singapore and Malaysia.
-Samsui women did manual labour similar to coolies but were considered to be more independent.
+Samsui women did manual labour similar to coolies.

 Background information

 China faced the problem of overpopulation in the 19th century and 20th century.
 Between 1650 and 1800 during the Qing era, China's population nearly doubled.
 However, there were insufficient farmlands to support the rapid population growth.
 Southeastern provinces of China such as Fujian and Guangdong were especially affected.
 Many of them lived in mountainous regions where there were limited land for growing crops.
 As a result, many Chinese in Southern China suffered from starvation.

 In Singapore, more workers were needed to load and unload goods, repair ships, clear jungles for settlements, construct roads and buildings, and provide service for the workers, hence, many immigrants came to Singapore because of the job opportunities, higher wages, and better living conditions.